arhill05/aom-journal/index.md

 ### [[7/20/2018] Day 22 - Imagine you’ve been provided with a livable income for the rest of your life.
 You have no need to work, but aren’t rolling in money either.
 How would you spend your time?
 Your answer will say a lot about you and what your passion may be.](./day-22)
 > I think what I do for a career now is pretty close to what I'd spend my...

+---

+### [[7/23/2018] Day 23 - Make a list of things that distract you.
+It could be your smartphone, or even something that’s actually beneficial, but eats up more time than you’d like.
+What could you do to better manage these distractions in your life.](./day-23)
+> I've answered this quite a lot already, so unfortunately this will probably be another short entry.